Entries for the 2020 event will open Saturday 28th September 2019 at 1000. Race Date is Saturday 8th to Sunday 9th August 2020.

 Live times will be published as runners come through each aid station and photos and videos uploaded to the site.
 A link to the live site will appear on the homepage in the week leading up to the race.

-Race HQ is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
+Race HQ will still operate at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
 The race itself starts at the trail head of the North Downs Way.
-Runners will commence the 7 minutes walk down to the race start following the race briefing.
+Runners can walk the 7 minutes walk down to the race start by following the markers we lay out.

 The finish is at the Julie Rose Stadium in Ashford.
 Full address: Julie Rose Stadium, Willesborough Rd, Ashford, TN24 9QX.